MANAPPURAM

 (([email protected]; +918447554364;))

-U.S. private equity firm Bain Capital will subscribe to Manappuram's shares and warrants at 236 rupees apiece, at a 9% premium over the stock's closing price on Thursday of 217.5 rupees.
+Bain Capital will subscribe to Manappuram's shares and warrants at 236 rupees apiece, implying an almost 9% premium over its last trading price of 217.5 rupees, and will jointly control the company with existing promoters after the investment.

 (Reporting by Manvi Pant in Bengaluru; Editing by Eileen Soreng)